MDG-at-SKKU/gVfP/README.md

 * Set `input file`.
 If the name of your input structure file is `POSCAR`, you don't have to specify.
 Indeed, you can open any structure file that the Atomic Simulation Environment (ASE) can open, other than `POSCAR` files (e.g. CIF).

-* Prepare a file containing real numbers (float) for every atom (e.g. `color.txt`).
-The name of the data file (for specifying color) must also be set in the `gVfP_config.ini` file.
+* Prepare a file containing real numbers for every atom (e.g. `color.txt`), and set the name of the data file (for specifying color) in the `gVfP_config.ini` file.
 If not set, a random color is assigned.

 File format examples:
 ```